anderswodenker/minipi/README.md

-# Miniframework for Raspberry Pi (pure Python)
+# Miniframework for Raspberry Pi

-Create simple or complex applications with common components for the Raspberry Pi
+Create simple or complex applications with common components for the Raspberry Pi.

+**Quick and easy access to sensors in pure python!**

 Supports the following sensors: